 What do the STEAM+ specialists do?

-In addition, many of the STEAM+ specialists provide our children with extracurricular opportunities, such as lunch-time clubs (e.g., Zoology, Garden, Green, Engineering, Band, Strings, Chorus, Digital Video, Art, Math, etc.) and organize special events (musical performances, art shows, science fairs and competitions, problem solving competitions, photography shows, sport competitions, etc.)
+In addition, many of our STEAM+ specialists provide our children with extracurricular opportunities, such as lunch-time clubs (e.g., Zoology, Garden, Green, Engineering, Band, Strings, Chorus, Digital Video, Art, Math, etc.), and organize special events (musical performances, art shows, science fairs and competitions, problem solving competitions, photography shows, sport competitions, etc.)

 What is the difference between Enrichment and STEAM+?